stefalda/inject_x/README.md

 ## Best Practices

-1. Register dependencies early in your application lifecycle
+1. Register all dependencies early in your app lifecycle
-2. Use meaningful type parameters for better code clarity
+2. Use meaningful type parameters for clarity
-3. Implement dispose methods for services that need cleanup
+3. Implement `dispose()` for services that require cleanup
-4. Remove services when they're no longer needed
+4. Remove services when no longer needed (e.g., on module unload)

 ## Example

-Here's a complete example showing various features:

 ```dart
 class UserService {